ghl3/Jest/doc/intro.md

 	// Prints 30 (not 120)

+## Comments

+Jest uses c-style comments

+    // This is a comment

+    /* These are comments too
+    comment
+    comment
+    */

 ## Type Checking (Experimental!)

 Jest currently supports an experimental and optional type-checking system.
 To run a Jest script with type checking, just add the "-t" flag: